ZekunCheng/novoweave/README.md

 research-oriented software blueprint for weaving backbone generation, sequence design, evaluation, and provenance into one end-to-end deep-learning workflow.
-It presents the architecture, interfaces, configuration system, and engineering conventions that a production project could use—without claiming to contain trained models or functional scientific algorithms.
+It presents the architecture, interfaces, configuration system, and engineering conventions that a production project could use

-> [!IMPORTANT]
-> This repository is intentionally non-functional pseudocode.
-It cannot design,
-> validate, or synthesize proteins.
-Core learning and sampling methods raise
-> `NotImplementedError`.
-Do not use it for medical, laboratory, environmental,
-> or safety-critical decisions.

 ## Why this repository exists